ClusterHQ/flocker/docs/using/installing/index.rst

 There are a number of ways to install Flocker.

-These easiest way to get Flocker going is to use our vagrant configuration.
+These easiest way to get Flocker going is to use our Vagrant configuration.

 - :ref:`Vagrant <vagrant-install>`